mlswg/mls-architecture/draft-ietf-mls-architecture.md

 appropriate solution, depends on the design of the Delivery Service.
 Per the CAP theorem, there are two general classes of distributed system:

-* Consistent and Partition-tolerant, or CP, systems can provide a globally consistent view of data but may stop working if there are network issues.
+* Consistent and Partition-tolerant, or Strongly Consistent, systems can provide a globally consistent view of data but may stop working if there are network issues.
-* Available and Partition-tolerant, or AP, systems continue working despite network issues but may return different views of data to different users.
+* Available and Partition-tolerant, or Eventually Consistent, systems continue working despite network issues but may return different views of data to different users.

-Strategies for sequencing messages in CP and AP systems are described in the next two subsections.
+Strategies for sequencing messages in strongly and eventually consistent systems are described in the next two subsections.

 However, note that a malicious Delivery Service could also reorder messages or provide an